AlexTereshenkov/AlexTereshenkov.github.io/content/adding-python-dependency.md

 In contrast, when writing a new machine learning library, it would be a pity not to take advantage of existing numerical computation libraries such as `numpy` and `scipy` because they are likely to be core foundation of the project.
 In this case, it is very unlikely that you would need to implement own data structures that would meet the functional and performance requirements of your project, and overall be a better solution than an existing battle tested library.

+It may also be the case that a 3rd party dependency that you already use in your project provides the desired functionality.
+For instance, when looking for linear algebra tools, `scipy.linalg` contains all the functions in `numpy.linalg`, so if you depend on `numpy`, you may already have everything you need.

 ## Explore the external dependency

 When you have identified a dependency to bring in, it may be worth spending some time learning more about it.
 Do the research and explore [Snyk Advisor](https://snyk.io/advisor/python/pandas), the [project's source code repository](https://github.com/pandas-dev/pandas), code quality [reports](https://lgtm.com/projects/g/pandas-dev/pandas), and the [PyPI project page](https://pypi.org/project/pandas/) to learn more about the project.